 The economic climate in Fargo is so favorable that the city is home to the third largest Microsoft campus in the country.
 As Fargo’s start-up scene matures with the help of incubators, the number of jobs for data scientists is increasing to even higher levels.

 For example, the Fargo based company Botlink relies heavily on data science for its work on drone safety and control.
-This company introduced a piece of data-processing software compatible with every drone commercially available much to the shock of West Coast competitors who had no idea that Fargo was home to such expertise.
+This company introduced a piece of data-processing software compatible with every drone commercially available, much to the shock of West Coast competitors who had no idea that a small city in North Dakota could be home to such expertise.